backengineering/llvm-msvc/README.md

 ## FAQ
 ### Why do we make this project?
-- Clang uses the GCC standard, MSVC has its own special syntax.
+- Clang follows the GCC standard, while MSVC has its own unique syntax.
-- Some of the code is rather hacky.
-Unable to submit to official.
+- Some of the code is pretty hacky.
+Can't submit it officially.
-- Waiting for official fix is ​​too long.
+- Waiting for the official fix takes too long.

 ### How to compile?